-Step 6: Carefully package spoiler parts for shipment to G8 Designs You'll want to carefully package your spoiler parts (outer shell and inner mounting structure) and ship them to G8 Designs for repair.
-Most UPS Stores and similar pack and ship places can supply a 48" long box for shipment.
+IMPORTANT: Do not use a flat-style box, or it WILL get bent and crushed in shipping!
+Use a SQUARE section box Step 6: Carefully package spoiler parts for shipment to G8 Designs You'll want to carefully package your spoiler parts (outer shell and inner mounting structure) and ship them to G8 Designs for repair.
+We find that most UPS Stores and similar pack and ship places can supply a long narrow box for shipment.
 Wrap the parts in bubble wrap to prevent breakage or shipping damage.
 Mark it FRAGILE DO NOT CRUSH!